FAIR-Chem/fairchem/_sources/autoapi/core/models/gemnet_oc/gemnet_oc/index.rst

    :type direct_forces: bool
    :param use_pbc: Whether to use periodic boundary conditions.
    :type use_pbc: bool
+   :param use_pbc_single: Process batch PBC graphs one at a time
    :param scale_backprop_forces: Whether to scale up the energy and then scales down the forces
                                  to prevent NaNs and infs in backpropagated forces.
    :type scale_backprop_forces: bool